migsdigs/Hiwonder_xArm_ESP32/README.md

    ...
    ```

 2. `/servo_temp_publisher` - publishes the servo temperature as a Int16MultiArray message.
-The data is structured as such: `data:[servo1_temp, servo2_temp, ... , servo6_temp]`.
+The data is structured as such:

+   `data:[servo1_temp, servo2_temp, ... , servo6_temp]`.

-   run `ros2 topic echo /servo_temp_publisher` and observe the published servo temperatures.
+   Run `ros2 topic echo /servo_temp_publisher` and observe the published servo temperatures.
    ```
    layout:
    dim: []